thanhqtran/thanhqtran.github.io/_posts/2026-03-24-vietnam-imf-qpm.md

 ![Trends](https://raw.githubusercontent.com/thanhqtran/thanhqtran.github.io/cd5c2fce319b540c0afe4e101527bd725dce1e82/_posts/_assets/tp6e4a1cc6_7868_485a_8941_aed4c2043db6_page-0001.jpg)

-**Marginal cost**: Real marginal cost is driven almost entirely by the output gap component (consistent with $a_3 = 0.900$), with the RER gap playing a minor secondary role.
-Cost pressures were negative during 2020–2021 (slack conditions), then turned sharply positive in 2022 as the output gap closed and global commodity prices rose.
+**Marginal cost**: Real marginal cost is driven primarily by the output gap component, but with a meaningful contribution from the real exchange rate gap (consistent with $a_3 = 0.696$, which assigns approximately 30% weight to imported cost pressures).
+Cost pressures were negative during 2020–2021 (slack conditions), then turned sharply positive in 2022 as the output gap closed and global commodity prices rose — with both domestic and imported cost channels contributing to the surge.

 **Inflation decomposition**: The post-Covid inflation surge (~2022) is attributed primarily to a large **cost-push shock** (residual term), rather than to demand overheating or forward inflation expectations alone.
 Backward-looking persistence (inertia, $a_1 = 0.419$) amplified and prolonged the initial shock.
 Forward-looking expectations contributed a stabilizing pull toward target once the SBV signaled its inflation-fighting stance.
 By 2024–2025, all contributions are small and inflation has returned close to the target, consistent with the model's relatively low inertia estimate.